vcsjones/AuthenticodeLint/README.md

-# AuthenticodeLint
+# Authenticode Lint

-Lints an authenticode signed binary.
+Lints an Authenticode signed binary.

 The current state of this project is alpha and does little "linting".
 Much more to come.

-This tool aides in the checking of a binary to lint authenticode signed executables.
+This tool aides in the checking of a binary to lint Authenticode signed executables.

 Authenticode, or "digitally signing" a binary is the process of applying a digital signature to the file.
 Authenticode Lint looks at various aspects of the signature that might be problematic for users or all